IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 Global market access (LSE, HKEX, TSE, Eurex, etc.)IBKR

-Crypto inside the broker accountIBKR (in EEA + select US flow)
+Crypto inside the broker accountIBKR (in EEA + select US flows)

 If you want one sentence: IBKR wins on capability and cost-at-scale; Tastytrade wins on simplicity and option-close pricing for small-to-medium retail option flow.
 Most readers asking "which broker for systematic trading" land on IBKR, and that matches what we run live ourselves โ€” the live P&L and pain points are documented in our IBKR systematic trading review.